Natural, Herbal Wormers and Worming Aids for Dogs and Cats to Prevent and Treat Infestations

 Storage

-• Ground pumpkin seed should be stored in the refrigerator.
+• Ground pumpkin seeds should be stored in the refrigerator.

 • If storing for many months, it is best to freeze the ground seeds to avoid loss of health benefits.